radean0909/guild-chat/README.md

 ## installation

 - Clone the repository: `git clone https://github.com/radean0909/guild-chat.git && cd guild-chat`
-- Build the project: `go build ./cmd/main.go -o guild-chat`
+- Build the project: `go build -o guild-chat ./cmd/main.go `
 - Run the project: `./guild-chat` or `guild-chat.exe`

 ## usage

 - using curl, postman, or something similar make requests to the api that is now running on localhost:8000

-- refer to the documentation by running `go-swagger serve ./swagger/guild-chat
+To properly test a conversation you must:
+- make two new users (POST /user)
+- using the different user id's, create a new message (POST /message)
+- retrieve messages by all users (GET /conversation/:to)
+- retrieve messages from one user to another (GET /conversation/:to/:from)

+Other things to try:
+- retrieve messages sent by a deleted user (DELETE /user/:id)
+- try adjusting conversation query parameters
+- run `go test ./...` from the root of the directory to execute unit tests

 ## notes and improvements